nataliamateo/nataliamateo/README.md

 Actually I continue my training with personal proyects, kata in codewars, online courses and webinars.
 Currently I am searching  a job oportunity that will make learn more!

-:soon: In the future i would like learn Angular!
+:soon: In the future I would like learn Angular!

 I love travel to the world :airplane:, read :books: and play videogames :video_game:.